Pyrdacor/Ambermoon/FileSpecs/Enumerations/Directions.md

 1 | Right
 2 | Down
 3 | Left
-4 | Random
+4 | Random or Keep

-Random is for example used by spinners or map change events to put the player in a random direction.
+- Spinners use value 4 as a random direction.
+- Map changes interpret 4 as leaving the current direction as it is.